-Second, despite a multitude of studies showing positive effects of resveratrol, all these studies were done on animals.
-There so far is no research showing that the same effects will happen in humans.
-For that matter, nobody knows either if consuming huge amounts of resveratrol could have adverse effects.
+Second, despite that multitude of studies showing positive effects of resveratrol, all of them were done on animals.
+There so far is no research showing that the same effects happen in humans.
+For that matter, nobody knows either if consuming huge amounts of pure resveratrol could have adverse effects.

 When In Paris, Do As…